Demagog2/demagog/README.md

 LEGACY_DATABASE_URL=mysql2://username:password@server/database

 # You can speed up your local full DB migration by setting path to local
 # image cache.
-Images will be downloaded from the image service only once.
+Images will be downloaded from the image service to the cache
+# only once and then the migration will take images from the cache.
+This
+# setting is optional.
 MIGRATION_IMAGE_CACHE=/tmp/demagog_image_cache

 # S3 keys are needed for non-development environment only